edmundhung/conform/docs/overview.md

 // Client form component
 export default function LoginForm() {
-  // Grap the last submission result if you have defined a server action handler
+  // Grab the last submission result if you have defined a server action handler
   // This could be `useActionData()` or `useFormState()` depending on the framework const lastResult = useActionResult();
   const [form, fields] = useForm({